Sunset Cruise to Sounion

 SCROLL

-Cape Sounion is a promontory located at the southern tip of the Attica peninsula in Greece.
-It's famous for its historical significance, natural beauty, and the stunning Temple of Poseidon that sits atop the cape overlooking the Aegean Sea
+Experience an unforgettable private boat cruise to Cape Sounion, a breathtaking promontory at the southern tip of the Attica peninsula in Greece.
+Cape Sounion is renowned for its historical significance and natural beauty, and is home to the magnificent Temple of Poseidon, majestically overlooking the Aegean Sea.

 Let's have a look!